edx/ux-pattern-library/pldoc/_design_elements/grid.md

 description:        Grid system and settings that can be used throughout layouts.

-info:               A responsive, mobile first fluid grid system, based on Susy and Breakpoint, that appropriately scales up to 12 columns as the device or viewport size increases.
+info:               A responsive, mobile first fluid grid system based on Flexbox that appropriately scales up to 12 columns as the device or viewport size increases.
 It includes some predefined classes for easy layout options, while providing Sass utilities for generating more semantic layouts.
 ---

 <h3 class="hd-6 example-set-hd">Basic Grid</h3>